Amsterdam/amsterdam-app-frontend/.docs/modules/city-pass.md

 ```
 [
     {
-        firstname: string
+        f: string // the first name of the pass holder
-        infix: string
+        i: string // the infix of the pass holder if applicable
-        lastname: string
+        l: string // the last name of the pass holder
-        dateEndFormatted: string // the date until which the pass is valid
+        d: string // the date until which the pass is valid
-        passNumberComplete: string // the complete pass number
+        p: string // the complete pass number
     }
 ]
 ```